House Or Condo? Tips To Help You Make Your Decision

 Go To Showings For Both

 Condos and houses can be very different.
 Houses are individualized buildings.
 Most single family homes have a yard.
 Many condos are in buildings like apartments, and each condo touches other condos on both sides.
 Some condos are built more like single-family homes or like duplexes.
-Seeing the range of properties, including all of the different kinds of condos, can help you decide what type of property makes you feel most comfortable.
+Seeing the range of properties, checking more listings around the area, including all of the different kinds of condos, can help you decide what type of property makes you feel most comfortable.
 When going to showings, visit condos and homes in various price ranges and in different neighborhoods to get a feel for all the different choices.

 Consider Family Growth